 \subsubsection{Some infinite cases taking parabolic subgroups as stabilizers in complexes}

-The objective of this section is to explain how we can solve the problem of the intersection of parabolic subgroup in some infinite cases viewing the parabolic subgroups as stabilizers in cubical or simplicial complexes, using an induction that has as base case the spherical case seen before.
+The objective of this section is to explain how we can solve the problem of the intersection of parabolic subgroups in some infinite-type cases viewing the parabolic subgroups as stabilizers in cubical or simplicial complexes, using an induction that has as base case the spherical case seen before.